JB395/Bits-to-Target-and-Difficulty/README.md

 ### preciousblock "blockhash"

 Prioritizes a block with an earlier time for blocks at the same height.
 Used in hard fork situations.
-See also invalidateblock. qtum-qt returns “null” if successful, qtumd returns nothing if successful.
+See also `invalidateblock`. qtum-qt returns “null” if successful, qtumd returns nothing if successful.

 ```
 preciousblock 854d57da75ba7550aebe83c1cdf539ac685d735684b7c40cfd639582abf43b